 Free and open to the public

-Synopsis: This live webinar will summarize the insights we’ve gained from our work reviewing thousands of science and engineering proposals each year for national, state, and university-system grant competitions.
-We’ll present the ten most frequent reviewer criticisms and the strategies we’ve seen adopted in successful proposals to avoid those criticisms.
+Synopsis: This live webinar summarized the insights we’ve gained from our work reviewing thousands of science and engineering proposals each year for national, state, and university-system grant competitions.
+We presented the ten most frequent reviewer criticisms and the strategies we’ve seen adopted in successful proposals to avoid those criticisms.
 Our work has spanned proposals in all fields of the sciences, engineering, technology development, and mathematics.
 The proposals that we have experience with range from small project development grants to large-scale trans-disciplinary collaborations among multiple institutions and countries.

-Audience: All are welcome.
-The webinar may be of particular interest for graduate students, early career faculty, or established researchers interested in our perspective.
+Audience: The webinar may be of particular interest for graduate students, early career faculty, or established researchers interested in our perspective.

 View and register for the other events in our online event series here.